 However, tortoises are capable of associating people with positive and negative events.
 When a tortoise associates you with comforting neck rubs and food, it’ll react positively to you.

-Although it’s not love in the way that we understand it, it’s a form of affection that only arises when a tortoise is raised with care by a human.
+Although it’s not love in the way we understand it, it’s a form of affection that only arises when a tortoise is raised with care by a human.

 How Do Tortoises Show Affection?